-I’ve been able to visit each of the festivals in the past year or so, and I love each one for a different reason.
+I’ve visited each festival many times and I love each one for a different reason.

-In this post, I’ll highlight what to expect at each of the Epcot festivals and what I think are the best aspects of each.
-Then you can decide for yourself which festival you’d like to visit next!
+In this post, I’ll highlight what to expect at each festival and what I think are the best aspects of each.

 Epcot International Festival of the Arts

-The Epcot International Festival of the Arts takes place during the first two months of the year and celebrates visual, performing, and culinary arts.
+The Epcot International Festival of the Arts takes place during January and February and celebrates visual, performing, and culinary arts.

 Food from Epcot Festival of the Arts